kirsinoel/LeaFriSer_organizer/README.md

 LeaFriSer_organizer
 ===================

-An user application organizer that aims to provide convenience  and easy-time reminder management to the user.
+A user application organizer that aims to provide convenience  and easy-time reminder management to the user.

 default user name: jas
 password: fabs